ekkus93/sparkle_motion/docs/ARCHITECTURE.md

 plan is saved as an ADK artifact version and written to the memory timeline for provenance.
-3. **WorkflowAgent orchestration** – The WorkflowAgent definition encodes the stage graph (`script -> images -> videos -> ... -> qa`).
-It binds each step to a FunctionTool ID, specifies retry policies, and emits ADK manifest events automatically.
+3. **WorkflowAgent orchestration** – The WorkflowAgent definition encodes the stage graph (`script -> images -> videos -> ... -> finalize`).
+It binds each
+	step to a FunctionTool ID, specifies retry policies, and emits ADK manifest events automatically.
 Resume is a first-class capability: rerun requests simply invoke WorkflowAgent with a `start_stage` override.
 4. **FunctionTool executions** – Each tool runs inside the Colab runtime as a lightweight HTTP server (or registered in-process callable) bound to `127.0.0.1:<port>`.
-Inputs reference artifact IDs, not file paths; outputs are new artifact versions (AssetRefs, clips, QA reports).
+Inputs reference artifact IDs, not file paths; outputs are new artifact versions (AssetRefs, clips, final deliveries).
 Tools publish structured telemetry (latency, cost, GPU usage) via ADK’s telemetry hooks.
-5. **QA & human gating** – The QA tool produces `QAReport` artifacts plus policy decisions.
-When escalation or manual edits are required, it triggers `event_actions.request_human_input`, which pushes the run onto ADK’s review queue.
-Approvals/rejects are captured in MemoryService and unblock the WorkflowAgent when resolved.
+5. **Final delivery** – With QA automation paused, the `finalize` stage publishes the `video_final` manifest row plus supporting metadata.
+Human review hooks remain wired via `request_human_input`, so when QA returns it can layer on top of the same stage boundary.
 6. **Observability & run book** – ADK’s timeline + metrics are inspected via
 	the CLI/notebook interfaces and local logs.
 Telemetry export is disabled, so operators rely on notebook logs and session metadata only.
 Local summaries